 When to Turn Down a Job Offer

-When does it make sense to turn down a job offer?
-Even if you're desperately seeking employment if you know the job isn't going to be a good fit it can make sense to decline the offer.
+Sometimes your best course of action is to turn down a job offer.
+Even if you're desperately seeking employment—if you know the job isn't going to be a good fit—it can make sense to decline the offer.

 When To Turn Down a Job Offer